vishvAsa/book-pub/rAmAnujIyam/yAmunaH/Agama-prAmANyam/Agama-prAmANyam_min.md

 <details open=><summary>नरसिंहः</summary>

-† Here Yamuna points out the discrepancy in Sankara's division of the Brahmasutra into Adhikaraņas.
-According to Sankara, the aphorism "cara- caravyapāśrayastu " etc., forms another topic ( adhikarana).
-He argues that the origination of the jiva is not of primary significance.
-But according to Yamuna, this point has already been clarified by the sutra- "nātmā śruteḥ ", etc., so much so that the sutra "caracara" etc., becomes redundant and thus becomes "anadhikaraṇīya", that is to say that it does not deserve treatment as a separate topic.
+अपि च ...
+Here Yāmuna points out the discrepancy in Śaṅkara's division of the Brahmasūtra into Adhikaraṇas.
+According to Śaṅkara, the aphorism “carācaravyapāśrayastu” etc., forms another topic (adhikaraṇa).
+He argues that the origination of the jīva is not of primary significance.
+But according to Yāmuna, this point has already been clarified by the sūtra : *nātmā śruteḥ”, etc., so much so that the sūtra “carācara” etc., becomes redundant and thus becomes “anadhikaraṇīya”, that is to say that it does not deserve treatment as a separate topic.

+चराचर ...
+Brahmasūtra II. iii.
+17.
 </details>

 <details open><summary>विश्वास-प्रस्तुतिः</summary>